|

 One design mistake I often see when arranging furniture in a long narrow room is placing all the furniture along an outside wall.

 There is a misconception that furniture must be placed on a wall.
 Perhaps that stems from older style homes where rooms were actually defined by walls.
-However, in our open concept society, walls aren’t an option!
+However, in our open concept society, walls aren’t always an option!

-Instead, in these types of spaces it is best to allow furniture to float when you’re able.
 Of course there will be times when the narrowness of the room doesn’t allow this for every piece, but then you can choose wisely what to place along a wall.

 When you allow furniture to float, it makes a room feel more intimate and intentional.
 I talk a bit more about this in my YouTube video on designing a functional family room.